abellliam/textgen-LSTM/README.md

 - Disallows infinite repetition in results
 - Optional accuracy vs model compute time settings (epochs and nodes/units)

+# Run instructions

+Make edits as desired to the Main.py file then run.

+Use create_seq_and_model() to create a model from your text file and gen_text() to generate a sentence from the model

 # Sample output

 These 50 random sentences were generated using the provided nursery_rhymes_clean.txt (Titles removed, corpus cleaned) and a computed 94% accurate model